Nicola Mari

 Chapter 2 - A volcanic adventure (Master's Degrees)

 I realized that Volcanology really fascinate me and also wanted to investigate deeper into magma mixing phenomena during volcanic eruptions – so I continued on this way.
 I was selected for an international project in USA in order to obtain two Master’s Degree in Geology and in Volcanology, respectively, between Italy and USA.
 I went overseas, in Michigan, where I continued my researches on magma mixing phenomena.
 In Michigan, I met researchers that gave me lava samples from Pacaya and Fuego volcanoes (Guatemala) that come from eruptions with different degree of explosivity, but similar chemistry, suspecting that magma mixing could cause this variations in explosivity (as happened in Iceland).
 In the meantime, I had the opportunity to explore both the Western and the Eastern coast of USA where I learned more about the geology and also met lots of people that helped me with my researches and suggestions.
 To complete my research, I needed other samples from the Pacaya volcano, so I joined an expedition in Guatemala to go to collect them.
-In Guatemala, I climbed the Pacaya volcano reaching the top, up to the main crater where I collected the last samples.
-Back in USA, I analyzed all the samples in laboratory and argued for a correlation between the duration of magma mixing phenomena and explosivity of volcanic eruptions, and how this could be used as an eruption trigger for other volcanoes on Earth.
+Once collected, I analyzed all the samples in laboratory and argued for a correlation between the duration of magma mixing phenomena and explosivity of volcanic eruptions.

 Chapter 3 - Call from another world (PhD)

 After my graduation, it was the moment to rediscover my primordial passions, Planets and Astronomy, but with the knowledge that I acquired about Geology and Volcanology.
 I combined all these things and I was lucky in winning a PhD position in UK about Martian Geology, where I had the incredible task of discovering new things about Mars formation and evolution by analysing pieces of lava flows that come from Mars (in the form of Martian meteorites).
 I was so lucky to end up in a really nice planetary science team, also involved in some way with Mars space missions.
 Initially, I had to obtain the pieces of Mars in collaboration with NASA and the NHM of London.
 Also, I used to collect other geo-volcanological material, in analogue Martian environment islands like Lanzarote (Spain) and the Azores (Central Atlantic Ocean), that could be useful for my experiments and for comparison with Martian lavas.
 I conducted my analysis of five Martian lava flows and their isotopes, between UK and France.
 Literally, I had to crush pieces of Mars with my hands!
 The evidence of an heterogeneous Martian interior was hidden into my data.
 I presented these results at conferences in Russia and Japan.
 Subsequently, by looking in details at a Martian meteorite that was found in the Sahara I spotted two weird big green crystals (called ‘olivine’) that come from the Martian mantle.
 I was so upset of the potential of this meteorite that I also went in the Sahara Desert, close to its fall site, trying to find other pieces of it.
 I was thinking to use these special olivine crystals as “thermometers” to calculate the temperature of the Martian interior.
-Initially, I was skeptical about my idea, but in a conference in New Mexico NASA people told me that it would be a great idea!
-Thus, I continued and concluded my work and in 2020 I discovered that Mars has an internal temperature similar to the primitive Earth, and that it could be still a volcanically active world today.
-Also, I had with me the first proof of magmatic convection on Mars!
-This discovery received worldwide attention from the media.
-Finally, I presented my final PhD discoveries about Mars at the world’s biggest geochemical conference in Hawai’i.
+What I discovered at the end was the first proof of magmatic convection on Mars!
+Along with an internal temperature similar to the primitive Earth, arguing that Mars could be still a volcanically active world today.

 Chapter 4 - On Earth as on Space (Postdoc)

 After the PhD, my intention was to incentivize the Planetary Geosciences in Italy, in order to come back to my own country to do research.
 I was contacted by a group of Italian researchers involved in the BepiColombo mission: the ESA/JAXA mission that analyze the surface geochemistry of Mercury.
-This research group added me as a co-investigator of the mission in order to find and study lava rocks similar (analog) to Mercury, to better inform the spectrometer instrument data onboard BepiColombo, before the mission reach Mercury – since we do not have Mercurian meteorites on Earth.
+This research group added me as a co-investigator of the mission in order to find and study lava rocks similar (analog) to Mercury, to better inform the spectrometer instrument data onboard BepiColombo, before the mission reached Mercury – since we do not have Mercurian meteorites on Earth.
 In the meantime, I was contacted by another researcher that was organizing a scientific mission on the Etna volcano to try to find lavas that may be planetary analogs – this was my opportunity to find rocks that may be similar to Mercury.
 Thus, I joined the mission as the sampling leader and we, together with other researchers, reached and climbed several Etnean lava flows, during an eruptive phase of the volcano.
 We decide to try to build a ‘planetary geochemical analog database’ on Earth, with samples that can resemble all the terrestrial planets of the Solar System (Mars, Venus, Mercury).
 Analog Mars samples are already available on Earth and we expected that the Etnean lavas where analog to Mars; but this was not the case.
 Surprisingly, after analysis at NASA JSC, the lavas were found to be analog to Venus!
 Thus, I also started to be involved with a Venus geology group concerning mission concepts for landing on Venus volcanoes and to discover if Venus is still volcanically active.
 In the meantime, by analyzing meteorites analog to Mercury (aubrites), I realized that one of the best terrestrial analog rocks for Mercury could be found on the island of Cyprus.
 Thus, I quickly organized a sampling mission and reached the island, where I explored the remnant lavas in the seabed of a lost ocean and I found the rock samples that I needed (boninites).
 After the analysis, I discovered that one of the lavas is an analog of the surface of Mercury!
-Subsequently, it was the time to try to find another Venus analog.
-I wanted to explore a previously unconsidered tectonic area on Earth to serve as a planetary analog: a place where the mantle is pushed on top of the terrestrial crust, as happen in Oman.
-I plan another sampling mission, this time in the Oman mountains.
-Once I reach the place, I go through a very long canyon that is partly submerged, that goes inlands into the mountains, thus reaching (from the geological point of view) the Earth’s mantle, then collecting very primitive lavas that may be similar to Venus.
+Subsequently, I explored in deep a real Martian analogue: the Atacama Desert, in Chile.
+Finally, we officially created an international team (that include many space agencies and investigators of the Venus mission) called ‘Team AVENGERS’: with the scope to find volcanoes similar to Venus on Earth.

 ……(to be continued)…..